 Our school will ensure that any disciplinary proceedings against staff relating to child protection matters are concluded in full even when the member of staff is no longer employed at the school.
-We recognise our legal duty to refer to the DBS and any other relevant professional body details of anyone who has harmed or poses a risk of harm to a child.
-For further details on the management of allegations against staff, please see the Bentley Wood High School's Whistleblowing Policy.
+We recognise our legal duty to refer to the Disclosure Barring Service (DBS) and any other relevant professional body details of anyone who has harmed or poses a risk of harm to a child.
+For further details on the management of allegations against staff, please see Whitmore's Safer Recruitment Policy.